 Take a light scarf which can double as a cover-up when visiting temples, or sacred places as well as provide an extra layer for warmth when needed.

 Tip: Good comfortable walking shoes are a must.

 Get your bearings in a new city

 We usually head to the highest lookout point to get an look at the city from the best vantage point when we first arrive.
-It’s often an exhilarating sight and a great opportunity for a ‘we were here’ selfie for Facebook and Instagram!
+It’s often an sight and a great opportunity for a ‘we were here’ selfie for Facebook and Instagram!

 Take a ‘city explorer’ bus trip to get your bearings when arriving in a new city.
 It’s a great way to familiarise yourself with the city and learn about it’s main attractions.

 Invest in a City Pass: If you’re planning to visit a lot of museums and other attractions in a short period of time, a city pass is likely to save you money on admission and most will provide free public transportation too.

 The weather is always out of our control but there are plenty of activities to do which will still be a whole lot of fun.

 Buy an umbrella and take a waterproof jacket just in case, and use the weather to your advantage.
 You may be lucky enough to have some of the prime sights to yourself!